zachmccrth/SAEBench/README.md

 We currently have a suite of SAE Bench SAEs on layer 8 of Pythia-160M and layer 12 of Gemma-2-2B, each trained on 500M tokens with some having checkpoints at various points.
 These SAEs can serve as baselines for any new custom SAEs.
 We also have baseline eval results, saved [here](https://huggingface.co/datasets/adamkarvonen/sae_bench_results_0125).
 For more information, refer to `sae_bench/custom_saes/README.md`.

+## Using New Models / Adjusting VRAM Usage

+SAE Bench primarily supports Pythia and Gemma models out of the box.
+If you want to use a different model, you’ll need to make a couple of minor changes:

+1. **Set Batch Size and `dtype`**
+   Update the batch size and `dtype` for your model in [`activation_collection.py`](https://github.com/adamkarvonen/SAEBench/blob/main/sae_bench/sae_bench_utils/activation_collection.py#L14-L30).
+   All evaluations use a roughly constant batch size, scaled appropriately using these constants.
+The defaults are tuned for running Gemma-2-2B on a 24GB GPU.
+If you're using a GPU with more VRAM, consider increasing the batch size to improve utilization.
+Note: We recommend that you ensure the batch size is constant for all SAEs you are evaluating, as some evaluations have steps that may get slightly different results with a varying batch size - for example, such as when training a binary mask.

+2. **(RAVEL Only) Add Submodule String**
+   If you're running the RAVEL evaluation, you'll also need to [add the submodule string](https://github.com/adamkarvonen/SAEBench/blob/main/sae_bench/sae_bench_utils/activation_collection.py#L33-L39) for your model.
+There’s an example of how to do this in the docstring.

+## Configuration Settings

+To exactly reproduce SAE Bench results from the paper, each evaluation comes with a default `eval_config.py` file containing the recommended configuration values.

+Most evaluation scripts will automatically use these defaults.
+For reference, the scripts in `shell_scripts/run.sh` and `sae_bench/custom_saes/run_all_evals_dictionary_learning_saes.py` use the same default settings as reported in the paper.

+If you wish to customize hyperparameters, you can modify the relevant `eval_config.py` files in each evaluation directory.

 ## Training Your Own SAEs

 You can deterministically replicate the training of our SAEs using scripts provided [here](https://github.com/adamkarvonen/dictionary_learning_demo), or implement your own SAE, or make a change to one of our SAE implementations.
 Once you train your new version, you can benchmark against our existing SAEs for a true apples to apples comparison.